wandevs/dex-sdk-wallets/README.md

 Introduction

-Nearly every dapp needs to connect to a crypto wallet.There are many options such as metamask, ledger.
-Hydro sdk wallet makes it easier to integrate different kinds of wallets together, and give an uniform interfaces to interative with them.
+Nearly every dapp needs to connect to a crypto wallet for Wanchain.
+There are many options such as WanMask, ledger.
+WanDevs sdk wallet makes it easier to integrate different kinds of wallets together, and give an uniform interfaces to interative with them.

-Hydro SDK wallet also support browser local wallets.
+WanDevs sdk wallets also support browser local wallets.
 Secrets are saved in browser localstorage under your domain.

 There is a default ui in this package.
 You can also implement another ui as you wish.